Sanofi says has no "absolute need" to do acquisitions

 "However, there is no 'absolute necessity' to conduct these transactions.
 The group's (internal) dynamic is satisfactory," he added.

-Sanofi is under some pressure from investors to land a significant acquisition in order to better resist a tough pricing environment in the United States, the world's largest health market.

-The group missed out to U.S Johnson & Johnson on buying Switzerland's biotech Actelion in January - a $30 billion deal - and was also beaten in August last year by a $14 billion bid for cancer specialist Medivation from Pfizer.

-Weinberg refused to spell out details on Wednesday but said that innovative products were mostly located in Europe and the United States and that Sanofi had a lot of "flexibility" financially.
+Weinberg refused to spell out more details but said that innovative products were mostly located in Europe and the United States and that Sanofi had a lot of "flexibility" financially.
+(Reporting by Matthias Blamont; Editing by Leigh Thomas)